sshanshans/stat140/content/policies.md

 There are in general two ways for you to get the participation points.
 You will earn up to 1 point for each class.

 * Group participation:
 Coming to class will automatically give you 0.5 point for participation.
 To increase your point, you can try to take an active role in your group discussion.
-There are three roles in each group:
+There are four roles in each group:

-    * role A: taking notes on Ziteboard (shared by the instructor) to keep track of your group's process,
+    * Scriber: taking notes on Ziteboard (shared by the instructor)/Piazza to keep track of your group's process,
-    * role B: leading the discussion and making sure everyone understand what they are doing
+    * Manager: leading the discussion and making sure the group is completing the activity on time.
-    * role C: communicating the results to others, e.g., speaking in class, etc.
+    * Spokeperson: communicating the results to others, e.g., speaking in class, pinning the instructor for help, etc.
+    * Editor: edit the notes/posts by the scriber

 * Solo participation:
 I understand that sometimes you won't be able to participate class activities for legitimate reasons (e.g. being sick, time difference, etc).
 Helping your fellow students, especially on Piazza, also counts towards participation.
 If there were no questions, share interesting findings or news related to the course materials on Piazza is also volunteering for a class role.